rackspace/runway/README.md

 * `runway gen-sample sls`: Creates a sample Serverless Framework module in `sampleapp.sls`
 * `runway gen-sample stacker`: Creates a sample CloudFormation module (with Python templates using Troposphere and awacs) in `runway-sample-tfstate.cfn`
 * `runway gen-sample tf`: Creates a sample Terraform module in `sampleapp.tf`
+* `runway gen-sample kustomize`: Creates a sample kustomize module that adds all AWS storage classes to your k8s cluster in `allstorageclasses.kustomize`